alexprengere/submatch/README.rst

 It will test all possibilities of matching with one subtitle per movie, and keep the best global matching.

+The output is a shell script containing the right `mv` commands.

 Installation
 ------------